 PROCUREMENT - NEW The A Administration is seeking a pproval to enter in to contracts based on the e material terms and co onditions identified b elow, subject to final legal re view.
-FINAN ICIAL SERVICE SYSTEM & S SERVICES No. Contractor Contract No. Approval Amount Term Fund Source Program Director Purpose 1 Kuali Inc. TBD \$4,300,000 11/01/22-10/31/27 (anticipated) Multiple Sources Michael Mundrane Vice President and Chief Information Officer Information Officer Source agreement as services will remain firm for a term of five years.
+FINAN ICIAL SERVICE SYSTEM & S SERVICES No. Contractor Contract No. Approval Amount Term Fund Source Program Director Purpose 1 Kuali Inc. TBD \$4,300,000 11/01/22-10/31/27 (anticipated) Multiple Sources Alichael Mundrane Vice President and Chief Information Officer Financial system and services for all University campuses , excluding UCH.
+Vendor to provide profession services in support of a system upgrade and migration from on-premises financial ERP system to a softw service (SaaS model).
+Per agreement, fees will remain firm for a term of five years.
 Sourced through a Source agreement as services are provided by manufacturer of current financial system.
-This includes a 10% discount for license fees in year 1, with a total of approximately \$1.0 million in discounts and credits over the term of the agreement.
-HARDWARE AND SOFTWARE SUPPLIES, ACCESSORIES & SERVICES No. Contractor Contract No. Approval Amount Term Fund Source Program Director Purpose CBTS (CBTS Technology Solutions LLC) MC13-F05 \$2,000,000 10/01/21-09/30/24 Multiple Sources Michael Mundrane, Vice President and Chief Information Officer Various technology products, including IT hardware, software and related services for all University campuses.
+This contract w supersede both the existing membership and support agreements and will contain substantial discount credits, this includes a 10% discount for license fees in year 1, with a total of approximately \$1.0 million discounts and credits over the term of the agreement.
+HARD HARDWARE AND SOFTWARE SUPPLIES, ACCESSORIES & SERVICES No. Contractor Contract No. Approval Amount Term Fund Source Program Director Purpose CBTS (CBTS Technology Solutions LLC) MC13-F05 \$2,000,000 10/01/21-09/30/24 Multiple Sources Michael Mundrane, Vice President and Chief Information Officer Various technology products, including IT hardware, software and related services for all University campuses.
 Expenditures will include both operational and capital expenditures.
 Purchases under this contract are sourced through a Massachusetts Higher Education Consortia (MHEC) agreement.
 Contract replaces expired contract (MC12-F05) previously used by UConn.
 Future extensions may be exercised at the discretion of MHEC.
 3 ePlus Technology, Inc. SO-19111 \$1,250,000 03/29/22-07/31/24 Multiple Sources Michael Mundrane Vice President and Chief Information Officer Information technology hardware, software, supplies and related services for all university campuses.
 This is the result of a public solicitation on which the UConn partnered with the Connecticut State Colleges and Universities System (CSCU).
 Future extension, totaling up to five years, may be exercised at the discretion of CSCU.
 Five extensions of one year each remain.
 Agreement provides enhanced discounts and catalog offerings from ePlus.
 This contract allows us to buy from any manufacturer in their catalog, rather than the University contract which is more limited in scope.
 Discounts range from 1-50%.
 NON DDG CUREMENT - AGREEME NIT NITM ATULE TICS - FACILITIES USE AGR DEENAENT NON-PRO CUREIVIEINI - AGREEIVIEI IN 1 - INEVV AIHL TICS - PACILITIES USE AGE Approval No. Contractor Amount Term Fund Source Program Director Purpose Global Spectrum LLC, dba OVG360 \$1,800,000 10/01/22-04/15/23 Multiple Sources David Benedict, Director of Athletics License for University use of the XL Center in Hartford, Connecticut for men's basketball games, women's basketball games and men's ice hockey games for the 2022-23 season.
 Contract value includes the per game license fee and the facility fee (ticket surcharge) for each ticket sold up to 12,450 for men's and women's basketball games and up to 4,600 for men's ice hockey games.